 - WCAG 2.1 criteria are being built into the latest update to the European ICT standards EN 301-549.
 This means that organizations building new websites and apps for public sites in the EU will need to ensure compliance by late 2019.

 - The EU Web Accessibility Directive, which applies to the websites and mobile applications public sector bodies, came into force in EU member states on the 23 September 2018, also references WCAG 2.1.

 - WCAG 2.1 is not yet required by Government or Section 508.
 Section 508 has just been updated to WCAG 2.0 (January 18, 2018), and the timeline for updating to WCAG 2.1 is uncertain as the official process to update to the revised standard has not yet been started.

 - Although the Americans with Disabilities Act (ADA) doesn't reference any particular standard, it does mandate in Title III that communication, including web/internet, must be made accessible.
 WCAG 2.0 has widely been considered the de facto standard for ADA compliance of websites.
 Now that WCAG 2.1 has become the official W3C recommendation for web accessibility, it is expected that WCAG 2.1 will begin to be referenced in legal complaints.

 At Crownpeak we're passionate advocates for Web Accessibility and the importance of providing inclusive and exceptionally good user experiences for all.

-Crownpeak Digital Quality Management fully supports the new WCAG 2.1 success criteria, making compliance simple and actionable for marketers and content creators.
+Crownpeak Digital Quality Management is fully committed to understanding WCAG updates and supports the new WCAG 2.1 success criteria, making compliance simple and actionable for marketers and content creators.